zadid6pretam/GOTabPFN/README.md

 ## DynaTab

-Our more recent work on learned feature ordering for high-dimensional tabular data:
+One of our older works on learned feature ordering for high-dimensional tabular data:

 - **DynaTab: Dynamic Feature Ordering as Neural Rewiring for High-Dimensional Tabular Data**